rv-mkroh/rv-security-training/docs/for_everyone/passwords.md

 <input type="checkbox" id="064" /><label for="064">![064](../slides/for_everyone/for_everyone.064.jpeg)</label>
 _059. queen._

-So even though "rich" thought they were safe, because of the way this website is storing user's password information, we could use the fact someone else has the same password in order to break theirs.
+So even though "mark" thought he was safe, because of the way this website is storing user's password information, we could use the fact someone else has the same password in order to break his.
 Remember, just because you think you haven't provided much information, someone else may have.
 I've seen answers to security questions that include the user's password before.

 Anyway, we've now broken 4 of these 7 users' passwords in less than a few minutes, and we've still yet to write any code or look like cool hackers from the movies.